1923 NFL season: League meeting

 The NFL's annual scheduling meeting — always the most important conclave of team owners and representatives — was held in Chicago on January 20 and 21, 1923.
 There were representatives of 17 teams in attendance, as well as petitioners for new franchises from Cleveland, St. Louis, Davenport, St. Paul, and Duluth.
 The gathering re-elected Joe F. Carr of Columbus as league president and named John A. Dunn of Minneapolis vice-president, with Carl Storck of Dayton tapped as secretary-treasurer.

 Making the appearance in an effort to a franchise for Davenport, Iowa was Jack Collins of Rock Island, former right-hand man of Independents owner Walter Flanigan.
 While league rules assigned territorial rights prohibiting two franchises within a five mile radius, Rock Island was not expected to oppose establishment of a rival on the other side of the Mississippi, other league owners did not feel that the Iowa city passed muster, and the request for a franchise was denied.

-The January meeting also established a league salary limit of $1,200 per game — about $75 per player on average — and limited team roster size to 16 players.
+The January meeting also established a league salary limit of $1,200 per game — about $75 per player on average — and limited the team roster size to 16 players.
 League owners also decided to assign official team colors for each franchise to avoid on-field confusion caused by similarity of uniform schemes.